12 Days of Holiday Fire Safety

 -

-Develop and practice a home fire escape plan so that everyone in your home knows what to do if the smoke or CO alarms sound.
+Practice a home fire escape plan so everyone knows what to do if alarms sound.

 Contact Us